 - Perform – Play Pop Songs, iPad Orchestra and iBand

-Again this is not an exhaustive list, but it provides a great jump of point to focus your lesson planning and get the ball rolling.
+Again this is not an exhaustive list, but it provides a great point of focus to get your lesson planning moving forward.

 Let’s look at how these learning objectives relate to a specific project!